Peter Cushing: Other Hammer roles

 Around the same time, he portrayed the detective Sherlock Holmes in the Hammer production of The Hound of the Baskervilles (also 1959), an adaptation of Sir Arthur Conan Doyle's novel of the same name.
-He once again co-starred opposite Lee, who portrayed the aristocratic Sir Henry Baskerville.
-A huge fan of Sherlock Holmes, Cushing was highly anxious to play the character, and reread the novels in anticipation of the role.
+He again co-starred opposite Lee, who portrayed the aristocratic Sir Henry Baskerville.
+A fan of Sherlock Holmes, Cushing was highly anxious to play the character, and reread the novels in anticipation of the role.
 Hammer decided to heighten the source novel's horror elements, which upset the estate of Conan Doyle, but Cushing himself voiced no objection to the creative licence because he felt the character of Holmes himself remained intact.
-However, when producer Anthony Hinds proposed removing the character's deerstalker, Cushing insisted they remain because audiences associated Holmes with his headgear and pipes.
-Cushing prepared extensively for the role, studying the novel and taking notes in his script.
+However, when the producer Anthony Hinds proposed removing the character's deerstalker, Cushing insisted they should remain because audiences associated Holmes with his headgear and pipes.
+He prepared extensively for the role, studying the novel and taking notes in his script.
 He scrutinised the costumes and screenwriter Peter Bryan's script, often altering words or phrases.
-Lee later claimed to be awestruck by Cushing's ability to incorporate many different props and actions into his performance simultaneously, whether reading, smoking a pipe, drinking whiskey, filing through papers or other things while portraying Holmes.
+Lee later claimed to be awestruck by Cushing's ability to incorporate many different props and actions into his performance simultaneously, whether reading, smoking a pipe, drinking whiskey, filing through papers, or other things while portraying Holmes.
 In later years, Cushing considered his Holmes performance one of the finest accomplishments of his career.
-Cushing drew generally mixed reviews: Film Daily called it a "tantalising performance" and Time Out's David Pirie called it "one of his very best performances", while the Monthly Film Bulletin called him "tiresomely mannered and too lightweight" and BBC Television's Barry Norman said he "didn't quite capture the air of know-all arrogance that was the great detective's hallmark".
-The Hound of the Baskervilles was originally conceived as the first in a series of Sherlock Holmes films, but eventually no sequels were made.
+He drew generally mixed reviews: Film Daily called it a "tantalising performance" and Time Out's David Pirie called it "one of his very best performances", while the Monthly Film Bulletin called him "tiresomely mannered and too lightweight" and BBC Television's Barry Norman said he "didn't quite capture the air of know-all arrogance that was the great detective's hallmark".
+The Hound of the Baskervilles was originally conceived as the first in a series of Sherlock Holmes films, but no sequels were made.